IntersectMBO/draft-constitution/2024-12-05/draft-constitution-converted.md

 on-chain change to the Cardano Blockchain.
 Such "Info" actions have no on-chain effect other than to record such "Info" action on the Cardano Blockchain.
-In accordance with Article VII Section 4, “Info” actions shall also be used in connection with proposed Cardano Blockchain ecosystem budgets and Cardano Blockchain treasury withdrawals.
+In accordance with Article VII Section 4, "Info" actions shall also be used in connection with proposed Cardano Blockchain ecosystem budgets and Cardano Blockchain treasury withdrawals.